OpenTekHub/blockchain/README.md

 8. **Address Feedback:**
 Be prepared to address any feedback from the maintainers regarding your pull request.
 We value quality contributions and may ask for revisions.

+9. **Star the Repository and Follow the Organization:**
+Don’t forget to star ⭐ the repository and follow the [OpenTekHub](https://github.com/OpenTekHub) organization to stay updated with our projects and contributions!

 ## Getting Started